MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 A knee mill is an axis layout where the spindle is completely fixed to the frame, while the work piece moves around on all three axes.
 This is the most rigid design I know of, with the only real drawback being that the working envelope is much smaller than the footprint of the machine on the floor.
 If you wanted a 4' by 8' working volume, you would need at minimum an 8' by 16' floor footprint.

-Because it is so rigid but scales up so poorly in space efficiency, these designs are almost exclusively used for metal mills.
+Because it is so rigid but scales up so poorly, these designs are almost exclusively used for metal mills which have relatively small working envelopes compared to CNC routers.
 It is not practical to build a CNC router this way, because in CNC routing you are usually working with relatively soft materials and your parts are usually relatively large.

 On a knee mill the spindle is 0 moving axes away from the frame.